Bentleyj/BeyondPhotography/README.md

 ### Day 65

 Went back to doing pixelation based on brightness but the effects I got erre pretty plain.
 Still not sure exactly what's wrong with my algorithm.
 I instead looked at doing arcs as pixels which turns out to look super super cool!
 Really pleased to be able to apply the drawing effects I developed to some image features in GLSL and get some interesting looks.
 Basically all I did was pixelate the image and use the pixelation sample pixels (ie the top left corner of each pixel from which the color for the rest of the pixel is sampled) as the center of an arc that goes through the circle.
 Plaing with different circle sizes and pixel grid sizes has proved very rewarding!

+### Day 66

+Doubled up on my circles today, this creates and interesting crochette effect.
+I also expanded this to make a really awesome circled effect which almost looks like an ordered Boche effect.
+Super pleased with todays work.